cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 #### Sessions 11–12: Health

 **The demand for health**

 *TO READ IN DETAIL*

 - Banerjee, Abhijit, Arun G. Chandrasekhar, Esther Duflo, and Matthew O. Jackson (2019).
-"Using gossips to spread information: Theory and evidence from two randomized controlled trials."
-The Review of Economic Studies 86, no. 6: 2453-2490.
+"Using gossips to spread information: Theory and evidence from two randomized controlled trials." *The Review of Economic Studies* 86, no. 6: 2453-2490.
 - Chernozhukov, Victor, Mert Demirer, Esther Duflo, and Ivan Fernandez-Val (2020).
-Generic Machine Learning Inference on Heterogeneous Treatment Effects in Randomized Experiments, with an Application to Immunization in India.
+"Generic Machine Learning Inference on Heterogeneous Treatment Effects in Randomized Experiments, with an Application to Immunization in India."
 No. w24678.
 National Bureau of Economic Research.

 **Other readings**

-- \*\*\* Dupas, Pascaline (2014).
-“Short-Run Subsidies and Long-Run Adoption of New Health Products: Evidence from a Field Experiment.” *Econometrica* 82(1), pp. 197-28.
+- \*\*\* Dupas, Pascaline (2014). “[Short-Run Subsidies and Long-Run Adoption of New Health Products: Evidence from a Field Experiment.](https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA9508)” *Econometrica* 82(1), pp. 197-28.
 - Cohen, Jessica and Pascaline Dupas (2010).
 “Free Distribution or Cost-Sharing?
-Evidence from a Randomized Malaria Prevention Experiment.”
-Quarterly Journal of Economics125 (1), pp.1-45.
+Evidence from a Randomized Malaria Prevention Experiment.” *Quarterly Journal of Economics* 125 (1), pp.1-45.
-- Cohen, Jessica, Pascaline Dupas, and Simone Schaner (2015**).** “Price Subsidies, Diagnostic Tests, and Targeting of Malaria Treatment.”
+- Cohen, Jessica, Pascaline Dupas, and Simone Schaner (2015).
+“Price Subsidies, Diagnostic Tests, and Targeting of Malaria Treatment. *American Economic Review* 105, no. 2.
+(February 2015): 609–645.

-    American Economic Review105(2), pp. 609-645.
 - Duflo, Esther, Pascaline Dupas, and Michael Kremer (2015).
-"Education, HIV, and early fertility: Experimental evidence from Kenya."
-American Economic Review 105, no. 9: 2757-97.
+"Education, HIV, and early fertility: Experimental evidence from Kenya." *American Economic Review* 105, no. 9: 2757-97.
 - Dupas, Pascaline and Edward Miguel (2017).
 “Impacts and Determinants of Health Levels in Low-Income Countries.”
 Draft prepared for the Handbook of Field Experiments.
 - Ashraf, Nava, James Berry, and Jesse M. Shapiro (2010).
 "Can Higher Prices Stimulate Product Use?
-Evidence from a Field Experiment in Zambia."
-American Economic Review, 100(5): 2383-2413.
+Evidence from a Field Experiment in Zambia." *American Economic Review*, 100(5): 2383-2413.
 - Banerjee, Abhijit, Esther Duflo, Rachel Glennerster, Dhruva Kothari (2010).
-"Improving Immunisation Coverage in Rural India: Clustered Randomised Controlled Evaluation of Immunisation Campaigns With and Without Incentives."
-BMJ, 340:c2220.
+"Improving Immunisation Coverage in Rural India: Clustered Randomised Controlled Evaluation of Immunisation Campaigns With and Without Incentives." *BMJ*, 340:c2220.
 - Thornton, Rebecca L. (2008).
-"The Demand for, and Impact of, Learning HIV Status."
-American Economic Review, 98(5): 1829-63.
+"The Demand for, and Impact of, Learning HIV Status." *American Economic Review*, 98(5): 1829-63.

 **Health Care**

-- \*\*\* Das, Jishnu, Alaka Holla, Aakash Mohpal, and Karthik Muralidharan (2016).
-"Quality and accountability in health care delivery: audit-study evidence from primary care in India."
-American Economic Review 106, no. 12: 3765-99.
+- \*\*\* Das, Jishnu, Alaka Holla, Aakash Mohpal, and Karthik Muralidharan (2016). "[Quality and accountability in health care delivery: audit-study evidence from primary care in India.](https://www.aeaweb.org/articles?id=10.1257/aer.20151138)" *American Economic Review* 106, no. 12: 3765-99.
 - Das, Jishnu, Alaka Holla, Veena Das, Manoj Mohanan, Diana Tabak, and Brian Chan (2012).
-"In urban and rural India, a standardized patient study showed low levels of provider training and huge quality gaps."
-Health affairs 31, no. 12: 2774-2784.
+"In urban and rural India, a standardized patient study showed low levels of provider training and huge quality gaps." *Health Affairs* 31, no. 12: 2774-2784.
 - Das J, and P. Gertler (2007).
-“Variations in Practice Quality in Five Low-Income Countries: A Conceptual Overview.”
-Health Affairs, 26(3):w296-w309.
+“Variations in Practice Quality in Five Low-Income Countries: A Conceptual Overview.” *Health Affairs*, 26(3):w296-w309.
-- \*\*\* Das, Jishnu, Jeffrey Hammer, and Kenneth Leonard (2008).
-"The Quality of Medical Advice in Low-Income Countries."
-Journal of Economic Perspectives, 22(2): 93–114.
+- \*\*\* Das, Jishnu, Jeffrey Hammer, and Kenneth Leonard (2008). "[The Quality of Medical Advice in Low-Income Countries](https://www.aeaweb.org/articles?id=10.1257/jep.22.2.93)." *Journal of Economic Perspectives*, 22(2): 93–114.
 - Leonard, K.L (2009).
-"The Cost of Imperfect Agency in Health Care: Evidence from Rural Cameroun."
-Journal of Development Economics, 88 (2).
+"The Cost of Imperfect Agency in Health Care: Evidence from Rural Cameroun." *Journal of Development Economics*, 88 (2).
 - \*\*\*Leonard, K.L.
 (2008), “Is Patient Satisfaction Sensitive to Changes in the Quality of Care?
-An Exploitation of the Hawthorne Effect.”
-Journal of Health Economics, Volume 27, Issue 2, Pages 444-459.
+An Exploitation of the Hawthorne Effect.” *Journal of Health Economics*, Volume 27, Issue 2, Pages 444-459.
 - Banerjee A, A. Deaton, E. Duflo (2004).
 “Health Care Delivery in Rural Rajasthan.”
 Economic and Political Weekly, 15(2):153-57.
 - Das, Jishnu and Jeffrey Hammer (2005).
 “Which Doctor?
 Combining Vignettes and Item Response to Measure Clinical Competence.”
 Journal of Development Economics, Volume 78, Issue 2, December 2005, Pages 348-383.
 - \*\*\* Das, Jishnu and Jeffrey Hammer (2007).
 “Location, Location, Location: Residence, Wealth and the Quality of Medical Care in Delhi, India.”
 Health Aff.
 2007; 26(3); w338-w351.
 - Chaudhury, Nazmul, Jeffrey Hammer, Michael Kremer, Karthik Muralidharan, and F. Halsey Rogers (2006).
 "Missing in Action: Teacher and Health Worker Absence in Developing Countries."
 Journal of Economic Perspectives, 20(1): 91–116.
 - Das, Jishnu and Hammer, Jeffrey (2007).
 "Money for Nothing: The Dire Straits of Medical Practice in Delhi, India."
 Journal of Development Economics, Volume 83, Issue 1, May 2007, Pages 1-36.
 - Olken, Benjamin, Junko Onishi, and Susan Wong (2014).
 “Should Aid Reward Performance?
 Evidence From a Field Experiment on Health and Education in Indonesia.”*American Economic Journal: Applied Economics6* (4)*.*
 - Banerjee, Abhijit V., Esther Duflo, and Rachel Glennerster (2008).
 "Putting a band-aid on a corpse: incentives for nurses in the Indian public health care system."
 Journal of the European Economic Association 6, no. 2-3: 487-500.

 **Infrastructure and the Environment \[for reference only\]**